JJNod88/PP1_html_css/README.md

 * How Section -
     * I have created 3 large icons with key words outlining how to use the site.
     * The icons have a link to the corresponsing part of the site, with 'hover' styling to increase its size when a user hovers over them.
+Gives the user additional visual experience and navigation around the site.

 ![image-of-landing-page-how-section](/assets/images/readme-images/LP-how-to.png)

 * Quote Section -
     * To give context and personality, a quote from one of the members of the site has been added.
 This is adjacent to a clear header.
-    * The quote has a white background so it stands out, it in italic, and has a 'hover' styling for improved user experience.
+    * The quote has a white background so it stands out, it in italic, and has a 'hover' styling for improved user experience (desktop).

 ![image-of-landing-page-feedback-section](/assets/images/readme-images/LP-feedback.png)